Automated planning and scheduling: Conditional planning

-Contingent planning
+Contingency planning

 We speak of "contingent planning" when the environment is observable through sensors, which can be faulty.
 It is thus a situation where the planning agent acts under incomplete information.
 For a contingent planning problem, a plan is no longer a sequence of actions but a decision tree because each step of the plan is represented by a set of states rather than a single perfectly observable state, as in the case of classical planning.
 The selected actions depend on the state of the system.
 For example, if it rains, the agent chooses to take the umbrella, and if it doesn't, they may choose not to take it.

 Michael L. Littman showed in 1998 that with branching actions, the planning problem becomes EXPTIME-complete.
 A particular case of contiguous planning is represented by FOND problems - for "fully-observable and non-deterministic".
 If the goal is specified in LTLf (linear time logic on finite trace) then the problem is always EXPTIME-complete and 2EXPTIME-complete if the goal is specified with LDLf.